-(AP) Chinese President Xi Jinping is making his first visit to Southeast Asia since taking office, arriving Wednesday in Indonesia to boost ties and economic partnerships with the region's biggest country.
+(AP) The leaders of China and Indonesia agreed Wednesday to improve cooperation in several areas, as Chinese President Xi Jinping began his first visit to Southeast Asia since taking office, striving to boost ties and economic partnerships with the region's biggest country.

-A currency swap that could be utilized to support Indonesia's sliding rupiah in a crisis is also expected.
+They also signed a currency swap agreement worth $16 billion for three years that could be utilized to support Indonesia's sliding rupiah in a crisis.

 Indonesia has been a broker during heated territorial spats over disputed islands in the South China Sea.
 China claims most of the entire sea on historical grounds, but Vietnam, the Philippines, Brunei, Malaysia and Taiwan all strongly disagree.
-The number of maritime incidents between China and its neighbors has increased tensions in recent years, raising worries of potential violence.
+A number of maritime incidents between China and its neighbors has increased tensions in recent years, raising concerns about potential violence.

 China is Indonesia's second-largest trading partner.
 Two-way trade reached $66 billion last year, while Chinese direct investment rose to $2 billion.